 - Resonate with members.
-WW continuously surveys members to ensure that the topic is meaningful to them.
-If it’s not, WW tests new ways to discuss the topic in order to encourage shifts in thinking and behavior change.
+WeightWatchers continuously surveys members to ensure that the topic is meaningful to them.
+If it’s not, WeightWatchers tests new ways to discuss the topic in order to encourage shifts in thinking and behavior change.

 - Thinking styles

 - Body positivity

 - Social support

 - Emotional eating

 - Responding to stigma